pvanallen/delft-ai-toolkit/README.md

 # UPDATE as of March 18, 2020
 NOTE: We're in the process of updating the system to version 3.0, which means that the documentation and code may be out of sync.
 We're in the process of updating docs and code, and **hope** to have a new formal 3.0 release by March 27, 2020.
 The new version will include the following changes:

-* **Revised Hardware** - The Arduino + motor shield have been eliminated and replaced by the Adafruit Raspberry Pi [Crickit Hat](https://www.adafruit.com/product/3957).
-This simplifies both hardware and software.
+* **Revised Hardware** - The Arduino + motor shield have been eliminated and replaced by the Adafruit Raspberry Pi [CRICKIT Hat](https://www.adafruit.com/product/3957).
+This simplifies both [hardware](#hardware) and software.
-* **Changed Condition Nodes** - The Float and String Condition nodes have been made easier to use by including dropdowns for the event type
+* **Changed Condition Nodes** - The Float and String Condition nodes have been made easier to use by adding dropdowns for the event type
+* **New Sensor Capability** - Added the ability to work with more than one sensor at a time, plus added the ability to use [capacitive touch sensing](https://learn.adafruit.com/adafruit-crickit-creative-robotic-interactive-construction-kit/recommended-capacitive-touch), usable with alligator clips, copper tape, and conductive paint.
 * **Updated to current version of Watson** - The system is updated to Watson Core SDK 1.2.0 and Watson Unity SDK 4.5
 * **Updated to Unity 2019.3.5** - The system now runs in the current version of Unity
-* **New Startup Process** - The robot now speaks its IP address on boot, and here is also a new script to simplify the start the robot toolkit software
+* **New Startup Process** - The robot now speaks its IP address on boot, and here is also a new script to simplify starting the robot toolkit software
-* **Misc** - Many refinements and improvements have been made
+* **Misc** - Many small refinements and improvements have been made

 # Overview
 The Delft AI Toolkit (DAI-TK) is a system for designing and researching smart things.
 It provides a visual authoring environment that simplifies the use of machine learning, cognitive APIs, and other AI approaches.
 The node-and-connection visual graphs combine the advantages of behavior trees and dataflow models to create smart behavior in autonomous devices.